-- 1. CG Art Software 2 Nuke Compositing: progression break down of all assignments - 2.
-Quadruped Character Development: 1) Quadruped concept design, 2) turnaround of quadruped model showing topology, UV, maps, texture, shading and final composite with integration all the elements - 3.
-Look Development 1: 1) Live-action shot where the quadruped is integrated into a live-action environment 2) Breakdown of the live-action shot to see how the student has worked with the integration of the creature into the live-action setting
+- CG Art Software 2 Nuke Compositing: progression break down of all assignments - Quadruped Character Development: 1) Quadruped concept design, 2) turnaround of quadruped model showing topology, UV, maps, texture, shading and final composite with integration all the elements - Look Development 1: 1) Live-action shot where the quadruped is integrated into a live-action environment 2) Breakdown of the live-action shot to see how the student has worked with the integration of the creature into the live-action setting

 The individual oral exam is based on the showreel.
-Students are expected to present their assignment; the intention, where they succeeded, struggled, and what they would like feedback on.
+Students are expected to briefly present their assignment; the intention, where they succeeded and struggled.
 When assessing the student's assignment, emphasis is placed on the extent to which the student is able to demonstrate the knowledge of the core areas covered in the 3rd semester in their work.

-Moreover, the assessment is based on the extent to which the student is able to reflect on his/her own learning and development during the semester, as displayed through the assignment.
+Moreover, the assessment is based on the extent to which the student is able to reflect on his/her own learning and development during the semester, as displayed through the assignment and reflection paper.